buptlishantao/xbob.paper.tpami2013/README.rst

 At Idiap, we use the powerful Sun Grid Engine (SGE) to parallelize our job submissions as much as we can.
-At the Biometrics group, we have developed a little toolbox <http://pypi.python.org/pypi/gridtk> that can submit and manage jobs at the Idiap computing grid through SGE.
+At the Biometrics group, we have developed a little toolbox `gridtk <http://pypi.python.org/pypi/gridtk>`_ that can submit and manage jobs at the Idiap computing grid through SGE.

 The following sections will explain how to reproduce the paper results in single (non-gridified) jobs.
 If you are at Idiap, you could run the